 Upon meeting certain conditions and serving a disproportionately high share of Texas' and South Carolina's low income patients, five of our facilities located in Texas and one facility located in South Carolina received additional reimbursement from each state's DSH fund.
-The South Carolina and Texas DSH programs were renewed for each state's 2015 DSH fiscal year (covering the period of October 1, 2014 through September 30, 2015).
-In connection with these DSH programs, included in our financial results was an aggregate of \$13 million and \$12 million during the three-month periods ended March 31, 2015 and 2014, respectively.
-Assuming that the Texas and South Carolina programs are renewed for each state's 2016 fiscal year, at amounts similar to the 2015 fiscal year amounts, we estimate our aggregate reimbursements pursuant to these programs to be approximately \$36 million during the remaining nine months of 2015.
+The South Carolina and Texas DSH programs were renewed for each state's 2016 DSH fiscal year (covering the period of October 1, 2015 through September 30, 2016).
+During the second quarter of 2015, the Texas Health and Human Services Commission ("THHSC") finalized DSH payments for federal fiscal year 2014 which resulted in a \$6 million annualized reduction in our Texas Medicaid DSH payments retroactive to October, 2013.
+In connection with these DSH programs, included in our financial results was an aggregate of \$11 million and \$13 million during the three-month periods ended September 30, 2015 and 2014, respectively, and \$26 million and \$38 million during the nine-month period ended September 30, 2015 and 2014, respectively.
+We expect reimbursements to our hospitals, pursuant to the 2016 fiscal year programs for Texas and South Carolina, to be at amounts similar to each state's 2015 fiscal year amounts.